 Various loan programs in Utah have their own internal guidelines that lenders and banks follow.
 Most of these guidelines are similar from one program to another and follow the same basic documentation process.
 For example, lenders are required to determine affordability and they do so by comparing your monthly credit obligations, including your mortgage payment, with gross monthly income.

-Jumbo loan limits are generally based on the amount of down payment.
-For example, a low down payment jumbo loan might ask for a 5% down payment and cap the loan amount at $2.0 million or with a 10% down payment, the limit can be $3.0 million.
-Read more about the differences between Jumbo and Conforming loans.
-But this applies to all regular loans, not government-backed programs like FHA, USDA, and VA.
-How are the loan limits set for government-backed home loans?
+Jumbo loan limits are generally based on the amount of the down payment.
+For example, a low down payment jumbo loan might ask for a 5% down payment of up to $1.5 million or with a 10% down payment, the limit can be $2.5 million.
+Buyers are encouraged to read the differences between Jumbo and Conforming loans and all the Utah Jumbo loan requirements on the Jumbo purchase page.

-VA Loan Limits:
+2024 VA Loan Limits:

 USDA Loan Limits:

 USDA Rural Housing limits are simply based upon debt to income and household income limits.
 USDA household income limits can depend on many variables, but the borrower’s gross monthly income cannot exceed 115% of the median income for the area.
 Read more USDA income limits here